-- prioritize treatment methods that are evidence-based and cost effective; - · ensure substance abuse treatment access to historically underserved populations; and - ensure availability of a continuum of services and care for clients entering substance abuse treatment.
+- prioritize treatment methods that are evidence-based and cost effective; - ensure substance abuse treatment access to historically underserved populations; and - ensure availability of a continuum of services and care for clients entering substance abuse treatment.

-DPH would be required to report quarterly to the Legislature on:
+DPH would be required to make quarterly reports on:

-- the way funds were spent in the previous quarter, including an itemized accounting of the goods and services that were procured; - an accounting of substance abuse services provided by the fund, broken down by month and type of service, since 2011 through the current quarter; - the number of clients served, by month and type of service; - the number of new and returning clients, by service; - amounts expended by type of service for each month in the prior quarter; and - procurement and service goals for the subsequent quarter.
+- the way funds were spent in the previous quarter: - an accounting of substance abuse services provided by the fund, broken down by month and type of service, since 2011 through the current quarter; the number of clients served, by month and type of service; - the number of new and returning clients, by service; - amounts expended by type of service for each month in the prior quarter; and - procurement and service goals for the subsequent guarter.